 - Try to keep the number of medications you take reasonably low – if you have a single diagnosis, it’s likely that a single medication will help.
 Having multiple conditions you are trying to manage may mean multiple prescriptions, but may not.
 Each medication you take increases your risk of an unexpected reaction, a drug interaction issue, or a higher bill each month.
 By the same token, you don’t want to not treat something that is really damaging you just because you don’t want an extra pill.
 Discuss your treatment and treatment options with your doctor(s), and keep an eye out for medication cascades and other practices that give you unnecessary extra drugs.

 - When you are not in crisis and feeling relatively stable, check if there are lifestyle changes or useful vitamins that may help you as much or more than your medications do.
-There may not be a substitution possible, but often lifestyle changes(like adjusting eating habits, sleeping habits, or exercise habits) can help more than related medications do.
+There may not be a substitution possible, but often lifestyle changes(like certain diets, adjusting eating habits, sleeping habits, or exercise habits) can help more than related medications do.
 I spent years on sleeping pills but was eventually able to create better sleep habits so I rarely, if ever, need pharmaceutical assistance to sleep.

 - If the medication isn’t helping you at all, another consideration may be a misdiagnosis.
 If your diagnosis doesn’t feel right and you have tried multiple medications that should help but didn’t, it may be time to search for another perspective on your condition.
 I have been treated with multiple anti-seizure medications, which were not helpful, as I don’t have a seizure disorder.
 The possible exception, clonazepam, is also frequently used to treat anxiety, and we were never fully certain how helpful it really was for me.
 When I was told I had interstitial cystitis, one of the many clues that I was misdiagnosed was the fact that the medication and diet had absolutely no effect on my urinary symptoms.